 A growing number of people are developing allergies to common household pets, like dogs.
 This means that, for them, driving in the same vehicle as a dog can be unbearable.
 Many allergy sufferers get watery eyes, runny noses, hives on their skin, or struggle to breathe when they are exposed to areas with concentrated amounts of allergens, like a car with a dog in it.

 The best cabin air purifier for a car with a dog will need a HEPA filter to catch the allergens, and a lot of the odors.
-In order to maximize you filter’s life, you may need to find a unit with a pre-filter, which will catch your pet’s hair before it clogs your main filter.
+In order to maximize your filter’s life, you may need to find a unit with a pre-filter, which will catch your pet’s hair before it clogs your main filter.
 To remove the most possible odors, a carbon filter will be required.
-Generally, air purifier which claim to be combination units and say something along the lines of “3 in 1 Car Air Purifier” will be a great purchase.
+Generally, air purifier which claims to be combination units and say something along the lines of “3 in 1 Car Air Purifier” will be a great purchase.

 To learn more about the best air purifiers for people with pets, check out our article “What is the Best Air Purifier for Someone with Pets?”
 This post will go into detail on why you need an air purifier for your pet, and what you’ll need it to be capable of!